delira-dev/delira/docs/tutorial_dataset.rst

             * label
         * …

-A single sample was contructed from multiple images which are all located in the same subdirectory.
+A single sample was constructed from multiple images which are all located in the same subdirectory.
 The corresponding signature of the ``AbstractDataset`` was given by
 ``data_path, load_fn, img_extensions, gt_extensions``.
 While most